espressif/esp-faq/docs/en/software-framework/peripherals/lcd.rst

           - QSPI
           - I80
           - RGB
+          - MIPI-DSI

         * - ESP32-C3
           - 240 x 240
           - Not_recommended
           - Not_supported
           - Not_supported
+          - Not supported

         * - ESP32-S3
           - 320 x 240
           - 400 x 400
           - 480 x 320
           - 480 x 480, 800 x 480
+          - Not supported

+        * - ESP32-P4
+          - 320 x 240
+          - 400 x 400
+          - 480 x 320
+          - 480 x 480，800 x 480
+          - 1024 x 600，1280 x 720

-  - For the RGB interface of ESP32-S3, the maximum tested resolution is 800 x 480 currently, and the interface frame rate is limited to 59 (PCLK is 30 MHz).
-The corresponding average LVGL frame rate is 23.
-The upper limit of the average LVGL frame rate is 26, corresponding to an interface frame rate of 41 (PCLK is 21 MHz).
+  - For the RGB interface of ESP32-S3, the maximum resolution tested in LVGL (v8) application scenarios is currently 800 x 480, with an interface frame rate limit of 59 (PCLK 30 MHz), corresponding to an average LVGL frame rate of 23; The maximum average LVGL frame rate is 26, corresponding to an interface frame rate of 41 (PCLK 21 MHz).
+  - For the MIPI-DSI interface of ESP32-P4, the maximum resolution tested in LVGL (v8) application scenarios is currently 1080 x 1920, with an interface frame rate limit of 31 (DPI_CLK 80 MHz, 2-lane bit rate 2.8 Gbps), corresponding to an average LVGL frame rate of 4;

 ----------------